rizwanshoukat3324/Projects/README.md

 This project simplifies data interpretation for population studies and policy development.

+## Job Market Analysis
+This project focuses on creating an interactive Power BI dashboard for analyzing Job Market.
+It includes:

 ## Stay Tuned
 Stay tuned for more projects!
 Feel free to explore, clone, and provide feedback on my work.